ProwlEngine/Prowl.Echo/README.md

 This should help

 Heres is a quick Benchmark I did with BenchmarkDotNet, These were done on a simple Vector3 class.
-This is slightly outdated, specifically the size of the resulting data should be a bit smaller now.
-As when this benchmark was made it always included type information even if not needed.

 |      Method |           Serializer |        Mean |     Error |    StdDev | DataSize |
 |------------ |--------------------- |------------:|----------:|----------:|---------:|